From brass band to breweries: Waitoa Social Club

 The four friends are all about beer, but it was brass that initially brought them together.
 Each plays brass instruments and when the group travelled to England for an international brass band competition, the inspiration for a creating social club started to brew.

 After visiting a band club room in Yorkshire called Dobcross Band & Social Club and seeing people drinking beer, listening to music, and playing games together, they decided they wanted to bring that club nature to Wellington.

 We want people to walk into our spaces and not feel like they have to be a certain person to fit in.
 We’re about quality but no snobbery.

 Mark Davey, co-owner of Waitoa Social Club

-The four mates hope that their new bar will become a place of community in the city, and they’re committed to giving back to their community and frequently host fundraising events in the bar.
+The four mates are committed to giving back to their community and frequently host fundraising events in the bar.

 Be in the KNOW